 Then on the bottom place a couple of pieces of cardboard for dividers.
 Now you can organize your seed pack and any other gardening items you want such as antique flower frogs or floral shears.

-These small glassine bags are perfect for holding seeds from your garden.
+These small glassine bags are perfect for holding seeds from your garden from this and the previous year.
+Label them with the plant name and year of harvest.

-You can learn more about seed libraries, swaps and seed saving here.
+You can learn more about seed libraries, swaps, and seed saving here.

-I know I sound like a broken record but, I think this antique wooden seed box would make a great gift for a garden lover.
+I know I sound like a broken record but, I think this vintage seed box would make a great gift for a garden lover.
+Add a pair of garden gloves and some seeds from your own garden.
+Who wouldn't love that?

 More Antique Gardening Ideas